adhocteam/uswds_nextjs_starter/README.md

 To build it manually, run `npm run export`, and you will find the site in the `out` directory

+## Development

+Run `npm run dev` to turn on the dev server with hot reloading

 ## Accessibility

 On every push, the [CI job](.github/workflows/ci.yml):